fmi/iot-course/05-sensors-e2e-exercise/Exercises.md

 ## MQ2
 Read [this article](https://diyi0t.com/mq2-gas-sensor-arduino-esp8266-esp32/) to become familiar with the principle of operation of the MQ sensor family.
 Run the `MQ2` exercise and try to convert the analog reading to ppm, according to the documentation.

+## SGP40
+This is a more advanced sensor.
+Read this [excellent Adafruit article](https://learn.adafruit.com/adafruit-sgp40/arduino) for more details.

 # Dust sensor